webaware/delete-expired-transients/readme.txt

 = Do I need this if I'm running an object cache? =

-No. Object caches are limited pools of data, and they already purge old data periodically so that they can fit newer data.
+No. Object caches like memcached are limited pools of data, and they already purge old data periodically so that they can fit newer data.
 This means that old transients will be removed from the cache automatically.
 It also means that new, fresh transients can be removed at any time too, which is why you should never store anything in a transient that can't be rebuilt easily.
 See this article on the WPEngine blog for more details: [A Technical Transients Treatise](http://wpengine.com/2013/02/wordpress-transient-api/).

 = Can I change the schedule to run more often? =